 Constitution of the History of Economics Society

-- Promote interest in and inquiry into the history of economics and related parts of intellectual history.
+- to promote interest in, and inquiry into, the history of economics and related disciplines;

-- Facilitate communication and discourse among scholars working in the field of the history of economics.
+- to facilitate communication and discourse among scholars working in the field of the history of economics;

-- Disseminate knowledge about the history of economics.
+- to disseminate knowledge about the history of economics.

-1. Any individual, institution, or organization interested in promoting the object of the Society may become a member upon the payment of the annual dues.
+1. Any individual, institution, or organization interested in promoting the mission of the Society may become a member upon the payment of the appropriate dues.

-1. The Society shall have the following elected officers: A President, a President-Elect, a Vice-President, a Secretary, and a Treasurer, and the four elected members of the Executive Committee (see Article V).
+1. The Society shall have the following elected officers: a President, a Vice-President, a Secretary, and a Treasurer, an Immediate Past-President, and four elected members of the Executive Committee (see Article V).

-2. The editor or editors of the Journal of the History of Economic Thought, the manager of electronic information, and the Society archivist shall be officers of the Society.
+3. The senior editor (or co-editors) of the Journal of the History of Economic Thought and the Manager of Electronic Information shall be non-voting ex officio officers of the Society.
 The Executive Committee (see Article V) shall appoint them and fix their terms of office.

-3. The editor or editors of the Journal of the History of Economic Thought and the manager of electronic information shall, with the advice and consent of the Executive Committee, appoint members of editorial boards to assist them.
-The editor or editors and manager shall be ex officio members and chairpersons of their respective Boards.
+4. The editor or editors of the Journal of the History of Economic Thought and the Manager of Electronic Information shall appoint members of editorial boards to advise and assist them.
+The editor or editors and manager shall be ex officio members and chairs of their respective boards.